RebecaAlcon/RebecaAlcon/README.md

-- 👋 Hi, I’m @RebecaAlcon, I am 35 years old, I am divorced.
+- 👋 Hi, I’m @RebecaAlcon, I am 35 years old.
 I recently graduated in Technology and Analysis in Systems Development.
-- 👀 I’m  interested in working with database development and research and systems development.
+- 👀 I’m  interested in JAVA, Database, Python,C#,GIT and Web development;
 - 🌱 I’m currently learning how to better develop my knowledge in database, JAVA development and web development.
-- 💞️ I’m looking to collaborate with systems development and database development.
+-
 - 📫 If you want to contact me, you can send me an email to rebecalcon@hotmail.com or contact me through the number +55 1194147/1739.

 <!---